KennyjonesSec-Ops/threat-hunting-scenario-tor-/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2025-02-02T20:34:51.7031768Z`, an employee on the "project-threat" device successfully established a connection to the remote IP address `212.132.108.187` on port `443`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\labuser\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to site(s) over port `9150`.
+At `2025-02-02T20:34:51.7031768Z`, an employee on the "project-threat" device successfully established a connection to the remote IP address `127.0.0.1` on port `9150`.
+The connection was initiated by the process `firefox.exe`, located in the folder `c:\users\labuser\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
+There were a couple of other connections to site(s) over port `443`.

 **Query used to locate events:**